itsveddy/whoami/README.md

-# whoami
+# WhoAmI
+Hey!
-Just my first few lines of JavaScript, nothing special.
+These are just my first few lines of JavaScript, nothing special.